 There’s a red sand beach too; off the beaten path but worth it!

 We had a fantastic time on our honeymoon in Maui, and I’d highly recommend it for anyone looking for a week in paradise.
-Check here for our adventures on the island!
+The road to Hana is a fantastic day trip, but if you want more things to do in Maui, check here!